Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 There was probably some gas-fire trickery in there too, to make the flames so hot and so high that they completely obscured the body: It was supposed to be a dignified farewell, after all.
 Yulna’s cloth-wrapped remains had been laid among the logs with care and reverence by ceremonial guard-sisters, led by Guard-Mother Myun, but when the flames went up they had hidden her from sight, and when they subsided there would be nothing left but ashes.

 Xiù had expected to cry.
 Instead, she found, she’d already done enough of that.
-There was a hollow feeling in her stomach, but also a warm little nugget of relief that at least her good friend---her *Mother,* in so many ways---wasn’t suffering any longer.
+There was a hollow feeling in her stomach, but also a warm little nugget of relief that at least her good friend - her *Mother,* in so many ways - wasn’t suffering any longer.

 There weren’t many males at the ceremony.
 Gyotin and the Great Father of course, along with a few of his guard, plus Julian and Harrison a respectful distance back, but apart from them it was an almost exclusively female event.